jomasego/specialist-work-recommendations/data/knowledge_base/02_how_payments_work.md

-# How Payments Work on Shakers
+# How Payments Work on Makers

 We aim for a transparent and secure payment system for both clients and freelancers.

 ## For Clients

 1.  **Funding a Project:**
     *   **Fixed-Price Projects:** You fund the project fully into an escrow account when you hire a freelancer.
-Funds are held securely by Shakers until you approve the work.
+Funds are held securely by Makers until you approve the work.
     *   **Hourly Projects:** You'll typically add a payment method and will be billed weekly based on the hours logged by the freelancer and approved by you.
 2.  **Milestones (Fixed-Price):** For larger projects, it's recommended to break down the work into milestones.
 You fund each milestone, and release payment upon its successful completion and your approval.
 3.  **Releasing Payments:** Once a freelancer submits work or a milestone, you review it.
 If satisfied, you release the payment from escrow.
 If not, you can request revisions or, in rare cases, raise a dispute.